biggproject/biggdocs/DataPreparation.md

 * _predicted_: <code>timeSeries</code> of the predicted values of the original timeSeries based on the calendar regression model.

 ### Details:
-This function estimates the outliers of a timeseries based on a quantile regression model that uses calendar features as input variables.
+This function estimates the outliers of a time series based on a quantile regression model that uses calendar features as input variables.
 This calendar features, that normally corresponds to common seasonalities, are transformed using Fourier components.
 However, there are two exceptions of model features that are not transformed using this technique: the _intercept_, which is a fixed term during all the period, and _HOL_ (holidays) feature, which is a 0-1 depending if the day is holiday or not.

 Regarding mandatory features, the _intercept_ is the only one that will be considered even if it is not specified in the _calendarFeatures_ argument.
 Another interesting point of this argument, is that it allows the interaction between terms.
 Thus, if we set a _HOL*intercept_ term, a different intercept will be estimated for holidays and non-holidays.